 5. Pickerel Rush (Pontederia cordata)

 This species needs full sunlight as it spreads its leaves and bright blue flowers across the water’s surface.
-Just note that it self-divides rather enthusiastically and can take over an entire pond.
+Just note that it self-divides rather enthusiastically and can take over an entire pond or water garden.
 To combat this, plant rhizomes in terracotta pots, and then submerge those to keep it in check.

 6. Blue Flag Iris (Iris versicolor)